 For me, creation begins long before the first paint falls on canvas.
 Creation is a healing response to emotions within, and the healing process begins by immersing myself in nature.
 Whether it be plunging into the mesmerizing waters off the Pacific Coast of Vancouver Island, wandering through old growth forests or climbing the snowy peaks of BC’s towering mountains, these sacred places are irreplaceable and provide healing that cannot be found anywhere else.
 In a time of social divide around the natural environment in Canada, my hope is to create art that evokes a sense of wonder to my viewers, telling visual stories that bring people, wild places and cultures together.

-As an emerging artist in British Columbia, I am seeking opportunities that will allow me to continue to capture the stories of the Canadian landscape, bringing light to the history of Canada and the importance of protecting wild places around the world.
+As an emerging artist in British Columbia, I am seeking opportunities that will allow me to continue to capture the stories of the Canadian landscape, bringing light to the history of Canada and the importance of protecting wild places here in our backyard and around the world.